prysmaticlabs/documentation/website/docs/mainnet/joining-eth2.md

 ## Step 7: Wait for your validator assignment

 Please note that it may take from **5-12 hours** for nodes in the ETH2 network to process a deposit.
-In the meantime, leave both terminal windows open and running; once the node is activated by the ETH2 network, the validator will immediately begin receiving tasks and performing its responsibilities.
-If the chain has not yet started, it will be ready to start proposing blocks and signing votes as soon as the genesis time is reached.
+In the meantime, leave both terminal windows open and running; once the validator is activated by the ETH2 network, it will immediately begin receiving tasks and performing its responsibilities.
+If the eth2 chain has not yet started, the validator will be ready to start proposing blocks and signing votes as soon as the genesis time is reached.

 To check on the status of your validator, we recommend checking out the popular block explorers: [beaconcha.in](https://beaconcha.in) by Bitfly and [beacon.etherscan.io](https://beacon.etherscan.io) by the Etherscan team.